Last Reviewed: November 2025

 Fair Use

 Your use of information about Epic software in communications should fit within the principle of “fair use.”
-Fair use is a concept under U.S. copyright law that permits you to use copyrighted works in certain ways without obtaining a license from a copyright holder.
-Not everything is fair use, though.
+Fair use is a concept under U.S. copyright law that permits you to use copyrighted works in certain ways without requiring a license from a copyright holder.
+However, not everything is fair use.
 Here are factors that weigh in favor of and against a finding that a use is fair use.
 You should talk to your legal counsel if you’re not sure.

 Trade Secrets